 Ullswater is a truly wonderful place to visit and our Ullswater cottages are the perfect base from which to explore the area.
 Although the lake itself is the main attraction, a place to while away the days sailing, canoeing or taking a relaxing trip on the steamers, the surrounding fells and woodlands provide plenty of challenges for those serious about walking.

-Elm How and Cruck Barn lie adjacent to one of the footpaths up onto Helvellyn and Fairfield.
+Elm How and Cruck Barn lie adjacent to one of the footpaths onto Helvellyn and Fairfield.
 Eagle Cottage lies on another.
-There is a good low level walk around the valley in which Cruck Barn and Elm How are located.
+So pull on your walking boots and head for the fells.
+This is amazing walking territory.

 If you are planning on heading into the Lake District Fells surrounding Ullswater, we do recommend that you use an Ordnance Survey Landranger Map, and always take suitable clothing and waterproofs, even if it is fine.
 The weather can quickly change.

 Here are just a few sites to visit if you need some inspiration:

 We also offer private guided walks from Cruck Barn and Elm How, as well as from Eagle Cottage.
 For more information, keep an eye on our blog pages where we often include information about our favourite walks.

 Considered by many to be one of England's most beautiful lakes, Ullswater offers a host of options when it comes to enjoying the water.
 A great way to experience the lake and the surrounding landscape is to take a trip on one of the Ullswater Steamers, one of the largest heritage boat fleets in the world.